 I have a four-year-old autistic boy who loves meatballs, apples, bananas, pizza, chicken nuggets, Lucky Charms and cake.
 These are the only things (beyond Happy Tots pouches) that he will eat freely, and he will not even try to eat anything else.
 Well, he does eat some snacks like chips, goldfish, and the occasional cookie.

 With this four-year-old, I have come up with some great ways to get him to eat other things without him even knowing that he is eating something different.
 I have swapped out meatloaf made with ground chicken or turkey and substituted veggies (pureed carrot, bell pepper, onion, and fresh herbs makes for a very moist, healthier meatloaf.
 I also throw in whole grain breadcrumbs and a bit of flax seed meal in the mix for added nutrition and fiber.
 He eats meatballs cut up, so he doesn’t know the difference between the meatballs and the meatloaf!
 It requires a bit of thought but it’s a great win-win, because he loves it, and gets added nutrition!

-About the Author.
 I am Sara Brenton, a career professional nanny of 20+ years and a classically trained chef, with an A.A.S in Culinary Arts and a B.S. in Food Marketing from Johnson & Wales University.
 This puts me in a unique position to be able to experiment with food for and with kids!
 From hiding the good things in the “junk” foods (like shredded zucchini in chocolate muffins, carrot puree in tomato sauce, or butternut squash puree in mac and cheese) to coming up with ways to include kids in their own food preparation, there are ways to get the job done!
-I hope to share tips, techniques and ideas for you on helping picky eaters broaden their horizons and getting kids as young as two involved in cooking!